 At a store in Australia, a price tag offering special “30% discount” is used to promote Philips Avent Classic feeding bottles and teats.
 This 30% discount offer is clearly in violation of the Code.

-However, the Marketing in Australia of Infant Formulas: Manufacturers and Importers Agreement (MAIF Agreement), which is Australia’s response to the International Code does not cover feeding bottles and teats.
-Thus, companies are able to freely promote its products.
-It is therefore important to strengthen Code implementation and subsequent WHA resolutions at national level in order to protect breastfeeding.
+However, the Marketing in Australia of Infant Formulas: Manufacturers and Importers Agreement (MAIF Agreement), which is Australia’s limited response to the International Code does not cover feeding bottles and teats.
+Thus, companies feel able to promote those products.
+It is therefore important to strengthen Code implementation and subsequent WHA resolutions at national level in order to better protect breastfeeding.

 Attractive discounts for Philips Avent Classic baby bottles and teats!